ksamuk/gene_flow_linkage/process_raw_data/README.md

 # Processing raw reads
 These scripts are designed to start with raw fastq reads and ends with Fst and Dxy scores for each site and genomic window for all population comparisons.
+These scripts require raw .fastq files (e.g. from the SRA accessions in Table S1) in order to function.
+They do not perform any functions 'as-is'.

 ###1a_process_fastq.sh
 -This script takes the raw reads, aligns them to the stickleback genome using BWA and stampy, processes the BAM files using samtools and GATK, and calls SNPs using GATK.